janetkarpenske/react-pictaverse-3/README.md

 # Pictaverse

 #### A social media site created with React.
 Users are able to create picture-based mini blog-posts that serve as a travel guide for other users.
-Created & Updated on 12/11/2020.
+Created on 12/11/2020, Updated on 12/18/2020.

 #### By: Janet Karpenske